Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 Completion Detection: The Hard Problem

 The circuit breaker prevents the loop from running forever.
-But how does Claude know when to stop the loop voluntarily -- before the circuit breaker has to step in?
+But how does Claude know when to stop the loop voluntarily, before the breaker has to step in?

 I tried the obvious approach first: ask Claude to output "DONE" when finished.
 It doesn't work.
-Claude gets creative -- outputs "done" midway through because one section completed.
-Or: "I've finished the implementation, no tests written yet" when the requirement was implementation plus tests.
+Claude gets creative -- it outputs "done" midway through because one section completed, or "I've finished the implementation, no tests written yet" when the requirement was implementation plus tests.
+Single signals fail every time.

-So I built a multi-signal completion detector: four independent signals, each scoring confidence.
-The loop exits only when enough signals align -- or when the strongest signal fires with high confidence.
+So I built a multi-signal detector: four independent signals, each scoring confidence.
+The loop exits only when enough of them align, or when the strongest fires with high confidence.

 Rendering diagram...